 Savings and Checking Account Hybrid

-SoFi Money isn’t exactly a traditional checking account.
-With a 2.25% annual yield, SoFi Money has the interest rate of a savings account.
+SoFi Money isn’t exactly a traditional checking account - it's technically a cash management account (similiar to Aspiration).
+With a 1.80% annual yield, SoFi Money has the interest rate of a savings account (remember, the rate is variable and subject to change).
 But unlike a savings account, the no-fee account allows users to spend money via a debit card or even through physical checks.
 The result is a hybrid between savings and checking.

 If you’re the type of person who keeps your emergency fund in your checking account, this is the ideal account for you.